Miriam-Hein/pands-project2021/README.md

 #### Requirements to run Python code

 <div align="justify">
 The code was written in Python 3.8.5 64-bit using the Visual Studio Code Version 1.55.2, with the downloaded extension Python v2021.4.765268190.
 The readme file was also completed in Visual Studio Code 1.55.2 while all other files, besides Figure 1 and 2, have been created by the code implemented in <i>analysis.py</i>.
 The Plots and text file are created/overwritten every time analysis.py is executed.
-However, the structure of the repository will need to be have the same setup. </n>
+However, the structure of the repository will need to be have the same setup. <br>
 The language mode Markdown was chosen, however to perform some additional format changes to the readme file some HTML code was used which was covered in the Web Application Development Module and was used as reference.
 As a requirement this project has been uploaded to GitHub to the repository pands-project2021 created and to be found using this url https://github.com/Miriam-Hein/pands-project2021.
 </div>